Product inserts are considered to be a cost-effective marketing tactic, but are they just that or more?

 This is similar to the previous example:

-Although they’re not providing clear instructions to write the review, the idea is still the same.
+Although they’re not providing clear instructions to write a review, the idea is still the same.
 If the customer is satisfied, encourage them to write a review.
 If not, encourage them to convey their complaints directly and promise to resolve their issue.

 Their insert gets the top score for being attractive and colorful with a great design.
 The clear, step-by-step instructions for review submission are also a plus.